MabezDev/talks/esp-rs-intro.md

 ![esp32c3](assets/esp32-c3-devkitm-1-v1-annotated-photo.png)

-# Tooling - espflash

-- Rewrite of esptool.py with convenient Cargo integrations.
-- Communication with the ROM bootloader via serial to flash programs.
-- Handles all sorts of esp-idf specifics, partition table, bootloader etc.

-# Tooling - probe-rs

-- RISC-V & ARM only.
-- USB-SERIAL-JTAG peripheral built into the esp32c3 silicon supported in probe-rs v0.14.
-- Flashing works flawlessly, but probe-rs is not "esp-idf aware".
-- Debugging RISC-V chips with probe-rs is mostly there, but unwinding the stack is buggy.
-See [this tracking issue](https://github.com/probe-rs/probe-rs/issues/877).

 # STD - esp-idf

-- A development framework for all Espressif chips since 2016 (esp32 and newer).
+- A development framework for all Espressif chips since 2016 (esp32 and newer) written in C.
 - Handles atomic emulation for targets (esp32c3 included) without atomics.
 - esp-idf tooling is mostly written in Python, but `idf-env`, written in Rust, is rapidly gaining features.